 Chicken Thighs In Mushroom Sauce Ingredients

-There’s a lot of rich flavors in this chicken dish!
+There are a lot of rich flavors in this chicken dish!

 - Chicken Thighs – You can use 4-8 chicken thighs.
 I used 8 bone-in skin on chicken thighs.
 Each of them were quite small.
 If you have larger chicken thighs you might want to use less.